davestewart/davestewart-content/content/blog/thoughts/nail-biting/index.md

 - Push the clippers flat against the end of each finger tip, with the cutting surfaces above and below the nail
 - In a gentle, clean squeeze, cut straight across the end of the nail to the desired length
-- For a rounder shape, symmetrically clip each corner at angle of around 30-45°
+- Clip the corners at an angle of around 30-45°, making sure to judge the cuts by their overall symmetry

 #### To smooth the nail